tc39/proposal-structs/README.md

 ### Arrays

 For structured data, ergonomic ways to declare inline fixed-length fields seems desirable.
 Additionally, shared arrays also seem similarly desirable.

-### Code sharing

-Code sharing is not part of this proposal and thus shared structs cannot have methods.
-This may prove to be unergonomic enough that we bring code sharing in scope.
-Doing so would likely require a new kind of function cannot close over non-shared objects.

 ## Out-of-scope